2022 Identity theft statistics

 Identity theft terms

-The better consumers understand identity theft, the more equipped they are to protect themselves.
-Our identity theft glossary below is regularly updated to include the most recent identity theft terms that are in the news.
+The better people understand identity theft, the more equipped they are to protect themselves.
+Our identity theft glossary below is regularly updated to include the most recent identity theft terms in the news.

 - Account takeover: An account takeover is when a fraudster uses personal information to obtain products and services.
 Credit card fraud is the most rampant, but skimming and phishing are also common types of account takeovers.